marykubinski/kubinski-portfolio/Visualizing-Government-Debt.md

 ## Comparing General Government Debt as % of GDP

-# Government Debt as % of GDP- Highlighting the USMCA
+# Government Debt as % of GDP Highlighting the USMCA

 This bar chart, created with a web-based tool on the OECD website, displays the level of general government debt as a total percentage of GDP for OECD member countries in 2017.
 To demonstrate the selection feature, members of the USMCA- Mexico, Canada, and the United States- are highlighted.